 What's the purpose?

 PEPs often work in quite isolated roles in the sector, and this national network aims to counteract that by mobilising the collective experience and skills of this group and supporting their career development.
 It will provide access to the latest thinking and expertise about engagement policy and practice, offer opportunities for CPD and training, support members to share solutions and problems, and establish peer support mechanisms.
 During the first year of the network we will also work with members and other to explore options related to accrediation.
 We believe that membership of this network will benefit PEPs personally and professionally.

-The PEP Network will be focused around an annual calendar of four face-to-face events held across the UK regions.
-Each event will provide a mixture of formal CPD - tailored for members at a variety of career stages and with a variety of roles; structured networking and skills sharing; and a chance to hear from the NCCPE and other invited experts about the latest developments in the sector.
+The PEP Network is focused around an annual calendar of online events, providing a mixture of professional development - tailored for members at a variety of career stages and with a variety of roles; structured networking and skills sharing; and a chance to hear from the NCCPE and other invited experts about the latest developments in the sector.
 There is no additional cost for members to attend these events, although spaces may be limited.
+A quarterly newsletter gives members the chance to share their work, find out about useful resources and gain insights into the sector.